bu-air-lab/bwi/README.md

 Intelligence (BWI) project of the University of Texas at Austin Computer Science Department.

+## Branches

+The main branch is master-bu, and the master-ut branch is a copy of forked version from UT people.

 ## BWI Repository Hierarchy

 Packages contained in various released BWI repostories may depend on